Hüma Hatun: Life

-Although, some Turkish sources claim that she was of Turkish origin, Hüma Hatun was a slave girl of Christian origin, Nothing is known of her family background, apart from the fact that an Ottoman inscription (vakfiye) describes her as Hātun binti Abdullah (daughter of Abdullah); at that time, people who converted to Islam were given the name Abdullah meaning Servant of God, which is evidence of her non-Muslim origin.
-According to tradition, she was of Italian and/or Jewish origins and her original name was Stella or Ester.
-According to another theory, based on the fact that Mehmed II was fluent in the Balkan language, it was that she came from those areas and was Slavic or Serbian.
-Finally, a third theory says she was Greek.
+Although, some Turkish sources claim that she was of Turkic origin, Hüma Hatun was a slave girl of European origin.
+Nothing is known of her family background, apart from the fact that an Ottoman inscription (vakfiye) describes her as Hātun binti Abdullah (daughter of Abdullah); at that time, people who converted to Islam were given the name Abdullah meaning Servant of God, which is evidence of her non-Muslim origin.
+According to the tradition, she was of Italian and/or Jewish origin and her previous name may have been Stella or Esther.
+According to another view, she was of Greek or Slavic origin.
+Based on the fact that Mehmed II was fluent in the Serbian language, it was concluded that she may have been of south Slavic origin, most likely Serbian.
+Finally, it has also been claimed that she may have been Greek.
 Her name, hüma, means "bird of paradise/phoenix", after the Persian legend.

 Hüma Hatun entered in Murad II's harem around 1424.
-By him she had firstly two daughters, Hatice Hatun and Fatma Hatun, and finally, on 30 March 1432, she gave birth to her only son, the future Sultan Mehmed the Conqueror.
+By him she had firstly two daughters, Hatice Hatun in 1425 and Fatma Hatun in 1430, and finally, on 30 March 1432, she gave birth to her only son, the future Sultan Mehmed the Conqueror.
 In 1438, Mehmed was circumcised along with his elder half-brother, Şehzade Alaeddin.
 When Mehmed was 11 years old, he was sent to Manisa as a prince governor.
 Hüma followed her son to Manisa.
+Her children's wet nurses were Hundi Hatun (d.
+14 February 1486): usually styled Daye Hatun (lady governess), who became very wealthy and influential enough during the reign of Mehmed II, enough to fund several charitable foundations and commission prayers for her soul, and Gülbahar Hatun, called also Ebe Hatun (lady midwife), buried in her own türbe in the Muradiye Complex, Bursa.